itsschwer/ror2-damage-log/README.md

 - damage from Pots *(Abandoned Aqueduct)* and Fusion Cells *(Rallypoint Delta)* are attributed to *The Planet*
     - *sometimes attributed correctly on non-hosts?*
     - *why do Sulfur Pods (Sulfur Pools) not have the same issue?*
+- *\[ experimental \]* boss damage logs:
+    - bosses don't always have a damage log generated when playing as client?
+    - name doesn't capture elite prefix when playing as host?
+    - occasionally has significant discrepencies between host and client(s?)?
+    - sometimes doesn't capture the killing instance of damage?
+    - damage log timers continue counting after a boss is killed with Trophy Hunter's Tricorn?

 ## see also